Dr Thomas Webb BA, MSc, PhD

 - Prestwich A, Webb TL & Conner M (2015) Using theory to develop and test interventions to promote changes in health behaviour: Evidence, issues, and recommendations.
 Current Opinion in Psychology, 5, 1-5.

-- Hallam GP, Hallam GP, Webb TL, Sheeran P, Miles E, Miles E, Wilkinson ID, Hunter MD, Barker AT, Woodruff PWR, Totterdell P, Lindquist KA, Farrow TFD & Farrow TFD (2015) The neural correlates of emotion regulation by implementation intentions.
+- Hallam GP, Webb TL, Sheeran P, Miles E, Wilkinson ID, Hunter MD, Barker AT, Woodruff PWR, Totterdell P, Lindquist KA & Farrow TFD (2015) The neural correlates of emotion regulation by implementation intentions.
 PLoS ONE, 10(3).

 - Hanson K, Webb TL, Sheeran P & Turpin G (2015) Attitudes and Preferences towards Self-help Treatments for Depression in Comparison to Psychotherapy and Antidepressant Medication.
 Behavioural and Cognitive Psychotherapy.